vivekingin/pokeapi-project/README.md

 - Install Node.js
 - Downlaod the zip file of the project
+- Run `npm install` to install the dependencies for the project
 - Run `npm run dev` to run in developers mode
 - Run `npm run build` to build the application for production
 - Run `npm run start` to run the built application.